A Measurable Strategy on a Single PageJune 25, 2013 by Stacey Barr

 Firstly, it was because the Results Map is, admittedly, quite a busy diagram on first glance.
 Not quite as bad as looking at a Where’s Wally cartoon, though!
 And you can successfully explain it in just a couple of minutes, anyway.

 Secondly, and mainly, it was because once Wally was found in the map, Wally knew where he fit in the organisation.
-Wally had a line of site from his work results through to the organisation’s priorities and purpose.
+Wally had a line of sight from his work results through to the organisation’s priorities and purpose.
 That’s pretty neat.

 JOIN THE DISCUSSION: